Hannilea/Laboration2_webdev/README.md

 Feartures
 1. Event Management
-- CRUD Operations: Users can create, read, update, and delete their own events.
+- CRUD Operations: Register Users can create, read, update, and delete their own events.
 - Event Details: Events include title, description, date, time, location, and category.
 - Filter: Users can filter events by totals attending or date.
 - Anonymous can views the event, how many person gonna join the event, but not RSVP to the events, can either create och edit the events